timescale/docs/cloud/vpc-peering-aws/create.md

 </highlight>

 Finally, click `Create security group`.
-With this step, you will now be able to connect to any of your Timescale Forge services attached to your peered VPC.
-In the next section, you will learn how to create a Timescale Forge service with a VPC attachment.
+With this step, you will now be able to connect to any of your Timescale Cloud services attached to your peered VPC.
+In the next section, you will learn how to create a Timescale Cloud service with a VPC attachment.

 ## Create a service with VPC attachment
-In the Timescale Forge console, navigate to the [Services Dashboard](https://console.forge.timescale.com/dashboard/services).
+In the Timescale Cloud console, navigate to the [Services Dashboard](https://console.forge.timescale.com/dashboard/services).
 Click `Create service` and select the compute and disk size which fits your needs.